azhu1223/dinner-is-servered/README.md

 ## Configuration

-All configuration files must meet the specifrications detailed here: https://www.cs130.org/assignments/6/#config-file-format
+All configuration files must meet the specifications detailed [here](https://www.cs130.org/assignments/6/#config-file-format).

 Configuration files for the server are stored in the *confs* directory.
 The *sample_conf* file is an example of a configuration file, and is the one currently used with Docker.
 To change the configuration file used with Docker, change the file *docker/Dockerfile* to specify to copy the new configuration file and to pass it as an argument when running the server.

 ## Repository Guide

 - All header files for the project are located within the *include* directory.
-It is crucial to place header files in this directory, so they may be accessed by source files during the build process.
+Header files must be placed in this directory, so they may be accessed by source files during the build process.

 - All resources that are to be made available to the server are located within the *resources* directory.
-It is crucial to place the resources to serve in this folder, so that they are copied over to the build.
+Resources to served must be placed in this folder, so that they are copied over to the build.

 - All implementation files are located in the *src* directory.